6 min read

-But while Etsy is a powerful platform with broad name-recognition, it is not necessarily the best option for growing and sustaining a business over the long haul, especially if you have large amounts of traffic coming straight from your social channels.
+But while Etsy is a powerful platform with broad name-recognition, it is not necessarily the best option for growing and sustaining a business over the long haul, especially if you have large amounts of traffic coming straight from your social channels like Instagram.

 Read on for an exploration of the ups-and-downs of the Etsy platform, and three reasons to send your followers to an independent online store instead of an Etsy listing.

 This doesn’t mean you can’t make sales, but it does cut into one of the key elements of growing an online store: repeat business.
 Remember, returning customers account for 40% of all sales.

 At the same time, because Etsy stores are only lightly customizable and your branding can only be applied lightly, customers may or may not differentiate you from your competition.

 Think of it this way: have you ever asked where a friend bought a product and gotten the response: “from Etsy”?
 The marketplace is built for this response.
 So, even if you are sending your loyal followers directly to YOUR Etsy site, they may be easily distracted by the other fish in the pond, causing you to lose sales.

 A standalone store, on the other hand, can be crafted to show off your unique branding and easily host a blog, videos, and other content marketing to make you stand out and drive more sales.

 In a brick-and-mortar business, you interact with your customers and figure out their needs face-to-face on a daily basis.
 Online selling operates differently.